-Next, you need to take into consideration what type of wear do you want to see on your floor?
+Next, you need to take into consideration what hardwood floor styles of wear do you want to see on your floor?
 Some Woods are very soft and will dent and scratch easily.
 If you are looking for a more durable wood that is more resistant to animal nails, stiletto heels, or general wear and tear you will want a harder wood.

 Lastly, you will want to look for the type of wood construction that best suits your tastes.
 There are generally four types to chose from, and we have a large sampling of each one.
 They include: 3/4 Solid Hardwood Flooring (Unfinished or Pre-finished), Engineered Wood (Unfinished or Pre-finished), Longstrip Wood Planks (Pre-finished) or Parquet Tiles.

-Hardwood can be very confusing, so please stop in and let our expert staff guide you to the right wood floor for your home.
+Hardwood floor styles can be very confusing, so please stop in and let our expert staff guide you to the right wood floor for your home.